datashaman/sidekick/README.md

 * images - image search using duckduckgo.com.
 * news - news search using duckduckgo.com.
 * search - internet search using duckduckgo.com.
+* visit_url - fetch the content at a given URL.
 * weather - weather search using duckduckgo.com.